 Disembark for flights home.
 Please contact ExpeditionTrips for available optional extensions to Mostar and Split.

 Reverse Itinerary (Dubrovnik to Athens): 6/9/2014, 9/6/2014, 6/10/2015, 9/2/2015

 Athens Pre- or Post-trip: Explore the center of the reign of Ancient Greece.

 Mostar, Trogir & Split Pre- or Post-trip: Explore the city Mostar, the Dalmatian coastline, and the ancient Old Towns of Trogir and Split.

 Accommodations aboard ship; meals indicated; excursions; services of Expedition Leader, Historian & Naturalist staff and expert guides; all port charges and service taxes.

-Air transportation; some meals; extensions; passport, visa, and immigration fees; travel protection plan; personal items such as alcoholic beverages, laundry, emails, etc.; discretionary tips to ship’s crew.
+Air transportation; some meals; extensions; passport, visa, and immigration fees; travel protection plan; personal items such as alcoholic beverages, laundry, emails, etc.; optional extensions; discretionary tips to ship’s crew.